refaktor/rye/README.md

 ## Status: Alpha

 Core ideas of the language are formed.
-Most experimenting, at least until version 1 is done.
+Most experimenting, at least for this stage is done.
-Right now, my focus is on making the core and runtime more ready and friendly for a potential brave souls that want to install it and dabble around a little.
+Right now, focus is on making the core and runtime useful for anyone who might decide to try it.

-That means I am improving the Rye console, live documentation and stabilizing core functions.
+That means I am improving the Rye console, documentation and stabilizing core functions.

 ## Overview